NET WORTH: $7.8 billion

 SOURCE OF WEALTH: Founder of PeopleSoft and Workday

 FUNDING AREAS: Animal rights and no-kill animal shelters

-OVERVIEW: David Duffield's approach to philanthropy revolves around a promise he once made to his dog and best friend, Maddie to give as much of his wealth as possible to animal rights and no-kill animal shelters.
-His organization, Maddie's Fund, has become a leading organization in these areas.
+OVERVIEW: David Duffield's approach to philanthropy revolves around a promise he once made to his dog and best friend, Maddie, to give as much of his wealth as possible to animal rights and no-kill animal shelters.
+The organization he and wife Cheryl created, Maddie's Fund, has become a leader in these areas.

 Duffield left the company before the transition was to take place and started a new company: Workday, which went public in 2012.
 It was a human resources and financial management software company that used cloud computing.

 ANIMAL RIGHTS: In 1994, the Duffields decided to change the name of their Duffield Family Foundation to Maddie's Fund, after the family's miniature Schnauzer, Maddie.
 The Duffield Family Foundation set up Maddie's Fund with a $300 million endowment.
 Since then, Duffield has continued to give for animal rights and research to advance the no-kill initiative.
 The goal of Maddie's Fund is to reduce the number of stray pets who are euthanized annually at animal shelters.
 According to their website, "Maddie’s Fund invests its resources to create a no-kill nation where every dog and cat is guaranteed a healthy home or habitat."